rawilwgu/Identify_Customer_Segments/README.md

 # Identify_Customer_Segments
-Looking at relationships and organizing into clusters
+Looking at relationships and organizing into clusters.
+Building a Machine Learning DevOps pipeline using wandb.

+## Requirements

+## Inputs and Outputs